kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 After creating a bucket and configuring it for static website hosting, copy the contents of the `build` folder to the bucket manually.
 You can then access the bucket via its endpoint.

-For AWS, we offer deploy orchestration to [automate the upload process as described above](#publish-and-share-kedro-viz-automatically).
+For AWS, we offer [automated deployment as described above](#publish-and-share-kedro-viz-automatically).